VIC.GOV.AU | Policy and Advisory Library

 Victorian government schools are also prohibited from:

-- using learning and teaching resources (for example, apps, worksheets, videos) created by an ADI for the purpose of providing financial literacy education to students.
+• using learning and teaching resources (for example, apps, worksheets, videos) including ADI branding, or those created or sponsored by an ADI, for the purpose of providing financial literacy education to students.

 Further information on financial literacy – what it is, why it is important and considerations for teaching it, is available on the Guidance tab.